-Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) Are the community hall and arenas included in this program? (interpretation) Thank you, Mr. Chairman.
+Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) Are the community halls and arenas included in this program? (interpretation) Thank you, Mr. Chairman.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
 Yes, those are included.
-We would like to have those facilities as eligible projects to move forward from plan to design.
+We would like to have those facilities as eligible projects to move forward from the planning to design.
 Thank you, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-I wrote to the minister regarding this.
-The Coral Harbour arena and the community hall have been closed due to fire and safety inspection issues.
-I wonder if there is funding available to support them.
+I wrote to the minister with regard to the Coral Harbour arena and the community hall, which were closed after the (interpretation ends) fire and safety inspection. (interpretation) I wonder if there is funding available to support them.
 I definitely support them.
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Chairman.
-I thank my fellow MLA for his letter regarding the arena in Coral Harbour.
-In our response, we indicated that the hamlet was assisted by inspectors to look at what renovations are required for the arena.
-If I recall correctly, they received assistance from the Sport and Recreation Division in the form of funding in the range of \$30,000 and \$40,000.
-However, the Hamlet of Coral Harbour is receiving assistance to deal with the issue that my fellow MLA had raised.
+I thank my colleague for his letter regarding the arena in Coral Harbour.
+In our response we indicated that (interpretation ends) inspectors (interpretation) assisted the hamlet by looking at what renovations were required for the arena.
+If I recall correctly, they received assistance from (interpretation ends) Sport and Recreation (interpretation) in funding in the range of \$30,000 to \$40,000.
+However, the Hamlet of Coral Harbour is receiving assistance to deal with the issue that my colleague had raised.
 Thank you.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
 I also thank the minister for his response.
-My constituents in Coral Harbour are concerned, as the youth and children frequent the arena.
+My constituents in Coral Harbour are concerned as the youth and children used the old arena very frequently.
 They are concerned.
-Some of them have even expressed concern about moving to another community because the arena is not open and it should be open for the youth of the community.
+Some of them have even expressed potentially moving to another community because the arena is not open and it should be open for the youth of the community.
 They use it to practise their skills and there are many great hockey players in Coral Harbour.
-I would like more funding to be provided so that a contractor can be hired to enable the facility to be open.
+I would like funding to be provided so that a contractor can be hired to so the facility to be open.
 Thank you.
 Will the minister support that?
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Chairman.
-As it is a hamlet asset, we are trying to work with them in order for the facility to be open.
+As it is a hamlet asset, we are trying to work with them so that the facility to be open.
 The safety issues must be identified through an inspection.
-With the involvement of inspectors and the requirement of the Office of the Fire Marshal to conduct an inspection, the safety codes will be followed in moving forward with the necessary renovations.
-Further, if we receive a funding request from the hamlet, we would look at which pots of funds it could be geared towards and give it careful consideration.
+It requires (interpretation ends) inspectors (interpretation ends) as well as the Office of the Fire Marshal to conduct an inspection.
+The necessary renovations will ensure the safety (interpretation ends) codes (interpretation) are followed.
+Further, if we receive a funding request from the hamlet, we would look at which funding programs it could fall under and give it careful consideration.
 Thank you, Mr. Chairman.